God: Existence

 Some view the existence of God as an empirical question.
-Richard Dawkins states that "a universe with a god would be a completely different kind of universe from one without, and it would be a scientific difference."
+Richard Dawkins states that "a universe with a god would be a completely different kind of universe from one without, and it would be a scientific difference".
 Carl Sagan argued that the doctrine of a Creator of the Universe was difficult to prove or disprove and that the only conceivable scientific discovery that could disprove the existence of a Creator (not necessarily a God) would be the discovery that the universe is infinitely old.
 Some theologians, such as Alister McGrath, argue that the existence of God is not a question that can be answered using the scientific method.

 Agnostic Stephen Jay Gould argued that science and religion are not in conflict and proposed an approach dividing the world of philosophy into what he called "non-overlapping magisteria" (NOMA).
 In this view, questions of the supernatural, such as those relating to the existence and nature of God, are non-empirical and are the proper domain of theology.
 The methods of science should then be used to answer any empirical question about the natural world, and theology should be used to answer questions about ultimate meaning and moral value.
 In this view, the perceived lack of any empirical footprint from the magisterium of the supernatural onto natural events makes science the sole player in the natural world.
 Stephen Hawking and co-author Leonard Mlodinow state in their 2010 book, The Grand Design, that it is reasonable to ask who or what created the universe, but if the answer is God, then the question has merely been deflected to that of who created God.
-Both authors claim however, that it is possible to answer these questions purely within the realm of science, and without invoking any divine beings.
+Both authors claim, however, that it is possible to answer these questions purely within the realm of science and without invoking divine beings.